cryptodescriptor/Bitsend/README.md

 ```
 ## Future Plans
-In the future I would like to make the fee selection automatic to save the user having to entering a fee when creating the tx object.
+In the future I would like to make the fee selection automated.

 ## Disclaimer
 I am not responsible for any loss of funds that may occur from either improper use of the software or any unforseen bugs.
 I have tested all use cases but there is always the possibility something slipped under my radar.